sheldonucr/HierPINN-EM/README.md

 - cudatoolkit=11.0.221
 - numpy=1.21.5
 - matplotlib=3.5.1
+- ...

+Please refer to the `requirements.txt` file for more info on dependent packages.

 To enable the gpu version of pytorch, please install pytorch using following command on Fermi (GPU: TITAN RTX, Driver: NVIDIA-SMI 450.51.05  Driver Version: 450.51.05  CUDA Version: 11.0):
 ```